jerschro/how_to_dft/docs/lessons/index.md

 ## Planned Lessons

-* Lesson 3 - What is a geometry optimization?
 * Lesson 4 - What is a solvent calculation?
 * Lesson 5 - What is a frequency calculation?
 * Lesson 6 - Academic Writing Reminders